g-fudulov/stock_tracker/README.md

 ![Website Status](https://img.shields.io/website?url=https%3A%2F%2Fportfoliotracker.live)

 This is a simple stock portfolio tracker website built using Django, Nginx, and Gunicorn.
-It allows users to manage their stock portfolios and provides real-time data for stocks.
+It allows users to manage their stock portfolios and provides real-time data for US stocks.

 ## Table of Contents
 - [Features](#features)